eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

 It consists on 12 bytes and in Fast DDS is a key for the DomainParticipant used in the DDS domain.
 Fast DDS defines the DomainParticipant |GuidPrefix_t-api| as a public data member of the
 |WireProtocolConfigQos-api| class.
-In the Discovery Service, it has the purpose to link a *server* to its *clients*.
+In the Discovery Server, it has the purpose to link a *server* to its *clients*.
 It must be mandatorily specified in: *server* and *client* setups.

 Server side setup